Is air travel safe for an infant?

 Answer From Jay L. Hoecker, M.D.

-Also, airplane cabin noise levels are loud, especially during takeoff.
-Consider using cotton balls, noise-canceling headphones or small earplugs to limit your baby's exposure to this noise.
+Also, airplane cabin noise levels are loud, mainly during takeoff.
+Cotton balls, noise-canceling headphones or small earplugs may limit your baby's exposure to this noise.
 This may help make it easier for your baby to sleep.

-Don't be tempted to give your baby an over-the-counter medication, such as diphenhydramine (Benadryl, others), to encourage sleep during the flight.
-The practice isn't recommended, and sometimes the medication can have the opposite effect.
+Don't be tempted to give your baby medicine, such as diphenhydramine (Benadryl, others), to help the baby sleep during the flight.
+The practice isn't recommended, and sometimes the medicine can have the opposite effect.

 Children’s health information and parenting tips to your inbox.